philosopherdog/W6D3-Lecture/ReadMe.md

-### UIActivityViewController, Xibs, Custom UIButton, UIPropertyAnimator, CALayer, CAAnimation
+### UIActivityViewController, Xibs, Custom UIButton, UIViewPropertyAnimator, CALayer, CAAnimation

 [Get all files here](https://github.com/philosopherdog/W6D3-Lecture)

-I started today be showing how to use playgrounds to load a view controller to display an image loaded locally.
-We then worked on URLSession to make a network request for an image that we displayed.
-The request used a callback completion handler.
-I showed how to handle errors, and how to use the defer statement for calling the completion handler.
+I started today with a discussion of Animation, CALayer, UIViewPropertyAnimator.
+I did some live coding in which I went through the main types of CAAffineTransform animations, which are central to any animation work.

 Next I went over a bunch of things related to the assignment today.
-I live coded a project found in QuotePro2 folder that demonstrates the following:
+I live coded a project found with starter code from in the QuoteProStarter folder that demonstrates the following:

 1. how to load a view from a Xib file.
 2. how to do a callback from a subview to the view controller using target action.